makkorjamal/PLSduino/README.md

 There are three examples for user to use.
 >* **examples/basic_usage/basic_usage.ino**,this example shows a simple usuage using predefined matrices
 ## TODO
->* **examples/read_XY_from_SD_card/read_from_files.ino**,this example shows how to read X (features matrice) Y (response matrice)
+>* **examples/read_XY_from_SD_card/read_from_XY_from_SD.ino**,this example shows how to read X (features matrice) Y (response matrice) from a file saved in an SD card for example.

 Notice:
 ============
 >1.
-This library dependence on Arduino Eigen/Dense library and you need to install it first.
+This library depends on Arduino Eigen/Dense library.
 >2.
 Arduino/ESP32 are quite limited in computational capabilities.
-You can also load a pre trained matrix B nad use it to predict
+You can also load a pre-trained matrix B and use it to predict
 Y (as long as you keep the dimentionality consistant).